-3.2 The Headteacher
+3.4 The Headteacher

-The Headteacher will:
+The Headteacher of each school will:

-- > Make sure all staff are aware of this policy and understand their role in its implementation - Ensure that there is a sufficient number of trained staff available to implement this policy and deliver against all individual healthcare plans (IHPs), including in contingency and emergency situations - > Ensure that all staff who need to know are aware of a child's condition - > Take overall responsibility for the development of IHPs - Make sure that school staff are appropriately insured and aware that they are insured to support pupils in this way - Contact the school nursing service in the case of any pupil who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse - Ensure that systems are in place for obtaining information about a child's medical needs and that this information is kept up to date
+- Make sure all staff are aware of this policy and understand their role in its implementation - > Ensure that there is a sufficient number of trained staff available to implement this policy and deliver against all individual healthcare plans (IHPs), including in contingency and emergency situations - > Ensure that there is a sufficient number of trained staff available to implement this policy and deliver against all IHPs, including in contingency and emergency situations - > Assess training needs and commission necessary training in line with trust procedures - Co-ordinate and attend meetings to discuss and agree on the need for IHPs - > Take overall responsibility for the development of IHPs - > Contact the school nursing service in the case of any pupil who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse - ➤ Make sure systems are in place for obtaining information about a child's medical needs and that this information is kept up to date - ➤ Make sure cover arrangements are made in the case of staff absence, and that supply teachers are briefed

-3.3 Staff
+3.5 Staff

-Supporting pupils with medical conditions during school hours is not the sole responsibility of one person.
-Any member of staff may be asked to provide support to pupils with medical conditions.
+Supporting pupils with medical conditions during school hours is not the sole responsibility of 1 person.
+Any member of staff at the school may be asked to provide support to pupils with medical conditions, although they will not be required to do so.
 This includes the administration of medicines.